Sup2point0/Assort/~writing/origins.md

 ## ABSTRACT

-Many a times in the past have people, both those I have met online and those I know in real life, inquired into the origins behind my username `Sup#2.0`.
-However, for years the answer has been “oh, there’s *so* much lore behind it” [sic], or I have resorted to giving a quick (and often inconsistently incomplete) rundown, which leaves much to be desired, if only on my end.
+There may be no facet amidst the internet which upholds quite the same degree of identity and permanency as the *username*.
+Many a times in the past have my acquaintances inquired into the origins behind `Sup#2.0`.
+Indeed, it would appear to emanate a pronounced sense of individuality and uniqueness.
+Alas, the answer has perennially persisted: “oh, there’s *so* much lore behind it” [sic], or I have, somewhat regrettably, resorted to giving a brief (and often inconsistently incomplete) rundown, leaving much to be desired – if only on my end.
 This will seek to remedy that.
-We will take a deep dive into the lore, reasoning and rationale behind the username of Sup#2.0 and its derivatives, analyse its evolution, structure and aptness, and finally consider various potential alternatives.
+We will take a deep dive into the lore, reasoning and rationale behind the username of `Sup#2.0` and its derivatives, analyse its evolution, structure and aptness, and finally consider various potential alternatives that may have seen light in a different universe.

 <br>